novoalab/EpiNano/README.md

 The software has been trained and tested upon a set of 'unmodified' and 'modified' sequences containing m6A at known sites or A. Its use to detect other RNA modifications has not yet been tested.

+### Considerations when using this software

+- The algorithm predicts m6A sites.
+It does not have per-read resolution.
+We are currently working on an improved version of EpiNano to obtain predictions at per-read level.
+- The performance of the algorithm is dependent on the stoichiometry of the site (i.e. sites with very low stoichiometry will be often missed by the algorithm)
+- EpiNano relies on the use of base-calling 'errors' to detect RNA modifications; however, direct RNA sequencing base-calling produces a significant amount of 'errors' in unmodified sequences.
+Therefore, to obtain higher confidence m6A-modified sites, we recommend to sequence both modified and unmodified datasets (e.g. treated with demethylase, or comparing a wild-type vs knockout/knockdown)

 ## What's included
 - Scripts to extract features from FAST5 files
 - Scripts to process mapped BAM files into kmer pileups (similar to samtools mpileup format but for 5mer sequences)